The What and Why of Wedding Day Paper Elements

 We calligraphers spend a lot of time addressing envelopes and designing invitations.
 Many couples choose not to focus as much time and energy on their wedding day paper elements.
-And, that’s a shame to me.
-These elements are the memorable, special pieces that send your ceremony and reception above and beyond the normal realm of beauty.
-Also, as you might learn, they can be very practical and helpful for your guests.
+But, these elements are the memorable, special pieces that send your ceremony and reception above and beyond the normal realm of beauty.
+That's great.
+But, the more important factor is that paper elements can be helpful to your guests.

 The wedding program is often the first day of paper element that your guests will see.
 Make sure the program matches the rest of your day-of designs very well.
-I can help you with the design, and even brainstorm a few ideas with you.
 Fans are popular for outdoor weddings, and a classic bi-fold program is elegant and effective.
 But, that’s not all!
 You might have the program's printed on a bag of rice for guests to throw.
-Or, you might go paperless and have a sign with the ceremony information!
+Or, you might go paperless and have a sign with the ceremony information.

 I won’t go too much into the different customs because they vary fairly widely from ceremony to ceremony, but I can tell you one thing: it is always helpful to list the wedding party and order of events as a courtesy for your guests.